 Adrenomyeloneuropathy (AMN) is the most frequent metabolic hereditary spastic paraplegia.
 Accordingly, its main site of pathological changes is the spinal cord.
 It is difficult to quantify AMN progression because commonly used clinical scales have limitations and reliable biomarkers are lacking.
 The goal was to investigate whether spinal cord and brain quantitative magnetic resonance imaging may assess structural changes in AMN over a relatively short time period.

-Longitudinal quantitative MRI in adrenomyeloneuropathy
+Longitudinal quantitative magnetic resonance imaging in adrenomyeloneuropathy

 Politi L;